SusovanGithub/OpenCV-Projects/Face&Eye_Detection/README.md

 ## Requirements

-This project requir a external module called opencv-contrib-python.
-So use the package manager [pip](https://pypi.org/project/pip/) to install the OpenCV package.
+This project requir a external module called _opencv-python_.
+So use the package manager [pip](https://pypi.org/project/pip/) to install the _OpenCV_ package.

 ```bash
 pip install opencv-python